sigp/lighthouse/book/src/database-migrations.md

 sudo -u "$LH_USER" lighthouse db migrate --to "$VERSION" --datadir "$LH_DATADIR" --network "$NET"
 ```

-For example if you want to downgrade to Lighthouse v2.1 or v2.2 from v2.3 and you followed Somer
-Esat's guide, you would run:
+For example if you want to downgrade to Lighthouse v4.0.1 from v4.2.0 and you followed Somer Esat's guide, you would run:

 ```
-sudo -u lighthousebeacon lighthouse db migrate --to 8 --datadir /var/lib/lighthouse --network mainnet
+sudo -u lighthousebeacon lighthouse db migrate --to 16 --datadir /var/lib/lighthouse --network mainnet
 ```

-Where `lighthouse` is Lighthouse v2.3.0+.
+Where `lighthouse` is Lighthouse v4.2.0+.
 After the downgrade succeeds you can then replace your
 global `lighthouse` binary with the older version and start your node again.

 ## How to apply a database upgrade